xively/xively-mobile-sdk-android/README.md

 ## Getting Started

 This section will help you get the Xively Android SDK setup in your environment.
-It will take you through the basic installation as well as a simple example.

 ### Prerequisites

+#### SDK

+The SDK is provided as an android archive library and as source.

 #### Development Environment
-The Xively SDK is presented as an Android .aar library.

 This guide assumes that the developer using the Xively SDK is familiar with Android Studio and Android development basics.
 The expected minimum Android API level of the Xively SDK is 15 (Android 4.0.3).

-This guide assumes that you have a Xively account already setup, if you don't, click here.
+This guide assumes that you have a Xively account already setup, if you don't, [click here](https://www.xively.com/get-started).
 It also assumes that you have 'account user' credentials as they will be needed to facilitate the basic connection.

 ### Install Xively SDK

 #### Dependencies and Third Party Content

 There are no external dependencies, however the library is based on and uses the following open source software:

 * Paho Java client for MQTT - http://eclipse.org/paho/clients/android/